BrokenShell/Fortuna/README.md

 `Fortuna.binomial_variate(number_of_trials: int, probability: float) -> int`
 - Based on the idea of flipping a coin and counting how many heads come up after some number of flips.
 - @param number_of_trials :: how many times to flip a coin.
 - @param probability :: how likely heads will be flipped.
 0.5 is a fair coin.
-1.0 is a double headed coin.
+1.0 is a double-headed coin.
 - @return :: count of how many heads came up.